Minnesota Poll: Tina Smith leads Jason Lewis in U.S. Senate race

 Democratic U.S. Sen. Tina Smith holds a lead over Republican challenger Jason Lewis in her bid for a full six-year term in the U.S. Senate, according to a new Star Tribune/MPR News/KARE 11 Minnesota Poll.

-Smith’s current lead appears to be bolstered by strong support in Hennepin and Ramsey counties, where nearly seven in 10 voters back her bid.
-But she trails Lewis, a former congressman and radio personality, by six percentage points in the outer Twin Cities suburbs, home to politically decisive swing districts.
-She also trails by more than 20 percentage points in Northern Minnesota.
+Smith’s lead appears to be bolstered by strong support in Hennepin and Ramsey counties, where nearly seven in 10 voters back her bid.
+But she trails Lewis, a former congressman and radio personality, by 6 percentage points in the outer Twin Cities suburbs, home to politically decisive swing districts.
+She also trails by more than 20 percentage points in northern Minnesota.

 But the contest for U.S. Senate, the only statewide office on Minnesota’s ballot this November, has in many ways mirrored the presidential race.